Tim Sweeney: Conservation and philanthropy

 Since the real estate bubble collapsed in 2008, Sweeney has used his fortune to purchase large tracts of land in North Carolina, reportedly for conservation, becoming one of the largest private landowners in the state.
-As of December 2019, he has bought 50,000 acres of forest land including the Box Creek Wilderness, a 7,000-acre natural area that contains more than 130 rare and threatened plants and wildlife species.
+As of November 2025, he has bought 50,000 acres of forest land including the Box Creek Wilderness, a 7,000-acre natural area that contains more than 130 rare and threatened plants and wildlife species.
 Sweeney, who had paid $15 million for Box Creek Wilderness, donated the conservation easement to the United States Fish and Wildlife Service in 2016.
 One of the motives to put Box Creek Wilderness under conservation easement was a condemnation lawsuit filed by a power company who planned to build a transmission line through the land.
 The lawsuit was settled following the Fish and Wildlife Service's and Senator Richard Burr's involvement in protecting the site, which prevented it from being fragmented.
 "I'm grateful for the efforts of Senator Burr to help protect Box Creek Wilderness," Sweeney said.
 "And for the whole Fish and Wildlife Service team's tireless efforts to preserve vital North Carolina natural areas in partnership with conservation-minded landowners like me."

 Additionally, he has participated in the expansion to Mount Mitchell State Park by donating 1,500 acre to a conservation project.

 In April 2021, it was announced that Sweeney would donate 7,500 acres in the Roan Highlands of western North Carolina to the Southern Appalachian Highlands Conservancy.
 When transferred the next year, the conservancy will manage the property as a nature preserve, conducting scientific studies in collaboration with Sweeney and offering guided hikes.
 This acreage, valued at tens of millions of dollars, is the largest private conservation land donation in the history of North Carolina.
+Over nearly two decades, he has used his wealth to conserve natural land and later transfer it to conservation groups, prioritizing environmental protection over profit or publicity.